 A state machine is a behavior model.
-It consists of different so called states.
-Because the amount of states of a state machine is finite it is called finite state machine (FSM).
+It consists of a finite number of states and is therefore also called finite-state machine (FSM).
+Based on the current state and a given input the machine performs state transitions and produces outputs.
 There are basic types like Mealy and Moore machines and more complex types like Harel and UML statecharts.

 This introduction gives a short overview of the common basis and the differences between state machine types.

 Simple state machine

 The basic building blocks of a state machine are states and transitions.
 A state is a situation of a system depending on previous inputs and causes a reaction on following inputs.
 One state is marked as the initial state; this is where the execution of the machine starts.
 A state transition defines for which input a state is changed from one to another.
 Depending on the state machine type, states and/or transitions produce outputs.

 Consider the simple state machine above.
 It consists of two states, Off and On.
 On is the initial state here; it is activated when the state machine is executed.
 The arrows between the states denote the possible state transitions.
 They define for which input a state change occurs.
 Here, the active state is changed from On to Off for the input buttonpressed, and back again to On for the same input.

 Please note: In automata theory an automaton reacts on inputs and produces outputs.
 There, the terms input and output are usually used for symbols which belong to an alphabet.
 Modern state machines use an extended definition of inputs and outputs.
 Inputs can be events like a button click or a time trigger while outputs are actions like an operation call or a variable assignment.